Pledges And Targets

 - To reduce net LULUCF emissions to zero by 2021,

 - To increase the share of renewables in the energy mix to at least 40% by 2021, and

 - To reduce emissions in the waste sector by 7 MtCO2e in 2021 (compared to the year 2000).

 It was not possible to quantify the impact of these pledges, as baselines were not available.
-Nonetheless, the LULUCF pledge could have a substantial impact, as the LULUCF sector currently accounts for approximately half of Peru’s total GHG emissions.
+Nonetheless, the LULUCF pledge could have a substantial impact, as the LULUCF sector currently accounts for just over half of Peru’s total GHG emissions.
 This pledge was not reflected in the NDC or the measures being considered under it.
 Recent deforestation trends, as well as the current share of renewables in the energy mix, are at odds with the achievement of these targets by 2021, unless action is scaled up substantially.

 1 | Nationally Appropriate Mitigation Actions (NAMAs) are voluntary measures undertaken by developing countries to contribute to greenhouse gas emission mitigation.
 The concept was introduced 2007 at the 13th session of the Conference of the Parties (COP) in Bali, Indonesia.

 Peru does not have a long-term target, but government officials have recently announced they are aiming for a mid-century carbon neutrality target, based on four national priorities (Ministry of Environment of Peru, 2020c):